Odyssey346/Odyssey346/README.md

 ### Hi there 👋

 ## - 🔭 I’m currently working on ...
-A few things.
-I work on Cytrus-RE for the moment.
-I have some projects planned out but I just do not know where to start.
+I work on Pie, which is as of now a private project. im also gonna work on a ninite for Linux thing.

 <!--